+An unprecedented number of jobs are under threat by substitution, including many skilled and non-manual jobs that were previously considered to be immune (Cameron, 2017).
+Tasks include both routine and nonroutine activities (Figure 1).
+Routine tasks (physical or cognitive) are more easily automated and therefore have been those in which human labor has been usually replaced so far.
+Bur recently, nonroutine tasks (social and abstract), which have heretofore been perceived as harder to automate, have started to see human labor replaced as AI technology advances rapidly (Sorgner, 2017; Gibbs, 2017; Berg, Buffie, & Zanna, 2018).

+Today, the evidence more strongly supports the replacement thesis.
 The current development of automation is revolutionary due to its potential extraordinary scope.
 Automation now encompasses not only routine tasks (physical and cognitive) but also nonroutine tasks.
-Whereas previous waves of technological innovations (Cameron, 2017) and advancements mainly augmented and assisted human (Sorgner, 2017; Gibbs, 2017; Berg, Buffie, & Zanna, 2018)workers, automation today increasingly means the replacement of humans in activities and tasks so as to accomplish these activities and tasks with minimal human intervention or supervision (Yeates, 2013).
-Tasks include both routine and nonroutine activities (see Figure 1).
-Routine tasks (physical or cognitive) are more easily automated and therefore have been those in which human labor has been replaced; nonroutine tasks (social and abstract), which have heretofore been perceived as harder to automate, have started recently to see human labor replaced as AI technology advances rapidly [24, 21, 25].
-Therefore, an unprecedented number of jobs are under threat by substitution, including many skilled and non-manual jobs that were previously considered to be immune [26].
+It enables the replacement of humans in activities and tasks so as to accomplish them with minimal human intervention or supervision (Yeates, 2013).

-The major driver of automation is the rise of new computer hardware that allows the treatment of enormous amounts of data, which opens the gates to AI and machine learning algorithms (Brandes & Wattenhofer, 2016).
-Today, AI-enabled robotics hardware allows robots to have more delicate interactions with humans and to be much safer when operating side-by-side with (Decker, Fischer, & Ott, 2017)humans [18].
+The major driver of automation is the rise of new computer hardware that allows the treatment of enormous amounts of data, which opened the gates to AI and machine learning algorithms (Brandes & Wattenhofer, 2016).
+Today, AI-enabled robotics hardware allows robots to have more delicate interactions with humans and to be much safer when operating side-by-side with them (Decker, Fischer, & Ott, 2017).
 Service (social) robots, for example, such as personal-care robots, operate side-by-side with humans.
-Hospitals around the world have started deploying and using robots to provide remote care and treatment to coronavirus patients, which enables continuity of care while protecting the medical and public health staff (Okyere, Forson, & Essel‐Gaisey, 2020) [27].
+Hospitals around the world have started deploying and using robots to provide remote care and treatment to coronavirus patients, which enabled continuity of care while protecting the medical and public health staff (Okyere, Forson, & Essel‐Gaisey, 2020).
 Robots of this type have a real chance of further evolving into more autonomous machines that will gradually replace human labor.
 Or, in the words of Autor and Salomon (2018), the new automation technologies are “labor displacing” because they “reduce labor’s share of aggregate output.”